JD-Durant/BillyBot.py/README.md

 What began as a simple chat bot has flourished into a much larger and more complex project that I've been able to share with all my close friends

-I do plan to revisit Billy at somepoint in the future, but due to work I am curruntly unable to find the free time.
+I do plan to revisit Billy at somepoint in the future, but due to work I am currently unable to find the free time.

 That being said I hope you enjoy his code and find it useful in your own personal projects!